Plea-Justice/plea-justice.github.io/Scripts/Script-for-defense-attorney-recommendation-study.md

 *The simulation shows the defense attorney in a room with a closed door behind him.
 With his greeting, it is implied that the participant is no longer in the jail cell and is in a private room.*

 DEFENSE ATTORNEY:
-* Hello, {User}.
+* Hello, @Name;.
 I am your defense attorney, Mr. Grant.
 Mr. Clark, the prosecutor on your case is interested in seeing whether this case could be resolved without a trial. >>

 * Based on the security camera footage and testimony from the salesclerk, Mr. Clark believes that he could win if this case goes to trial. >>